The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Flowers (F. & S. II.72) (signed) is estimated to be worth between £45,000 and £70,000.
-Over the past 12 months, the artwork has sold once, with an average selling price of £47,266.
-In the last five years, the hammer price has varied from £47,266 in February 2025 to £48,384 in September 2022.
-The average annual growth rate of this piece is 13%.
-This screenprint has an auction history of 18 total sales since its entry to the market in July 2001.
+The value of Andy Warhol’s Flowers (F. & S. II.72) is estimated to be worth between £45,000 and £60,000.
+This signed screenprint from 1970 has shown consistent value growth, with an impressive average annual growth rate of 13%.
+Over the past 12 months, the artwork has sold once at an average selling price of £47,266.
+In the last five years, the hammer price has ranged from £47,266 in February 2025 to £48,384 in September 2022.
+Since its first sale in July 2001, this work has been sold 18 times at auction, demonstrating its desirability among collectors.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis